CScharer/full-stack-qa/docs/work/20251229_GITHUB_PAGES_INVESTIGATION.md

   - Redesigned UI
   - Backward compatible with Allure2 results

-**Testing Plan**:
+**Implementation Plan**:
-1. ✅ Complete Allure2 upgrade to 2.36.0 (current branch)
+1. ✅ Complete Allure2 upgrade to 2.36.0
-2. ⏳ Merge Allure2 upgrade to main
+2. ✅ Merge Allure2 upgrade to main
-3. ⏳ Create new branch for Allure3 CLI testing
+3. ✅ Create new branch for Allure3 CLI testing (`test-allure3-cli`)
-4. ⏳ Test Allure3 CLI with existing Allure2 results
+4. ✅ Test Allure3 CLI with existing Allure2 results
-5. ⏳ Evaluate if Allure3 CLI provides benefits over Allure2 CLI
+5. ✅ Evaluate Allure3 CLI benefits (UI improvements, performance, features)
-6. ⏳ Document findings and decide on adoption
+6. ✅ Document findings and adopt Allure3 CLI
+7. ✅ Allure3 CLI now active in production

 **Important**: Allure3 does NOT replace the Allure2 Java libraries (`io.qameta.allure:allure-testng`, `io.qameta.allure:allure-java-commons`).
 These Maven dependencies will continue to use Allure2 versions.
 Allure3 is only for the CLI report generation tool.